 sunflower farm GOATS IN SPACE

 Scroll through the images above to see the delightful Sunflower Farm Goats in Space submissions as they arrive from around the world, then share with your favorite artist to see if they might join in the fun!
 Not an artist, but interested in bidding on a work of art?
-Stay tuned for more info on auction this fall.
+Click above link to head to the auction folder.
 Check out the news brief by Barn Correspondent Sunflower Farm Luna By Clicking here.

 BIG ANNOUNCEMENT!
 We are kicking off a very exciting Goats in Space Collaboration between artists around the world and Sunflower Farm!
 (Now until January 31st, 2019) Our goal is to collect 100 pieces of original Goats in Space art from around the world!
 The first four were lovingly created to kick off this project by Keenan Hopson from BC, Canada, Kelelowor from Indonesia, Natalia from Belarus, and Paulina Hrytskovafrom Ukraine.
 How amazing are they?